Long Island Landfills

 Long Island Landfills in New York State

 The Long Island Landfill Law, ECL 27-0704, placed additional requirements and restrictions on Long Island Landfills.
 This refers to all landfills located in Nassau and Suffolk Counties.
-As of November 2013, there were 5 landfills operating on Long Island, 2 of which were ash monofills.
-In 2010, the Long Island Landfills disposed of approximately 1.8 million tons of waste, including 425,000 tons of municipal waste combustor ash to the ash monofills.
+As of November 2013, there were 6 landfills operating on Long Island, 2 of which were ash monofills.

 Each new landfill or expansion located outside the deep flow recharge area, can accept material that is the product of resource recovery, incineration, or composting and downtime waste, and untreatable waste.
-The minimum liner requirement for landfills outside the deep flow recharge area is a single composite liner system with a primary leachate collection and removal system.
+The minimum liner requirement for landfills outside the deep flow recharge area is a double composite liner system with a primary and secondary leachate collection and removal system.